ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Mr. Darcy is all politeness," said Elizabeth, smiling.

-"He is, indeed; but, considering the inducement, my dear Miss Eliza, we cannot wonder at his complaisance--for who would object to such a partner?"
+"He is, indeed; but, considering the inducement, my dear Miss Eliza, we cannot wonder at his complaisance -- for who would object to such a partner?"

 Elizabeth looked archly, and turned away.
 Her resistance had not